 We believe our sepsis products will redefine the standard of care in sepsis management while lowering healthcare costs by improving both the precision and the speed of detection of sepsis-causing pathogens.
 According to a study published in the Journal of Clinical Microbiology in 2010, targeted therapy for patients with bloodstream infections can be delayed up to 72 hours due to the wait time for blood culture results, leading to the conclusion that more-rapid identification of the causative organism would be highly desirable to facilitate targeted treatment in the critical phase of septic illness.
-In another study published in Clinical Infectious Diseases in 2012, the delayed administration of appropriate anti-fungal therapy was associated with higher mortality among patients with septic shock attributed to Candida infection and, on that basis, the study stated that more rapid and accurate diagnostic techniques appear to be needed.
-Our pivotal clinical trial demonstrated that T2Candida can deliver actionable results as fast as three hours, with an average time to result of 4.2 hours, compared to the average time to result of two to five or more days typically required for blood-culture-based diagnostics, which we believe will enable physicians to make treatment decisions and administer targeted treatment to patients in four to six hours versus forty-eight to one hundred and twenty for blood culture.
-We believe that T2Bacteria will also deliver actionable results within these timeframes because this diagnostic panel operates similarly to T2Candida and is designed to run on the same instrument as T2Candida.
+In another study published in Clinical Infectious Diseases in 2012, the delayed administration of appropriate antifungal therapy was associated with higher mortality among patients with septic shock attributed to Candida infection and, on that basis, the study stated that more rapid and accurate diagnostic techniques appear to be needed.
+Our pivotal clinical trial demonstrated that T2Candida can deliver actionable results as fast as three hours, with an average time to result of 4.2 hours, compared to the average time to result of one to six or more days typically required for blood-culture-based diagnostics, which we believe will enable physicians to make treatment decisions and administre targeted treatment to patients in four to six hours versus 24 to 144 hours for blood culture.
+We believe that T2Bacteria will also deliver actionable results as T2Candida.

 Candida is the fourth leading hospital-acquired bloodstream infection, afflicting more than 135,000 patients per year in the United States, and the most lethal form of common bloodstream infections that cause sepsis, with an average mortality rate of approximately 40%.
 This high mortality rate is largely due to the elapsed time from Candida infection to positive diagnosis and treatment.
-According to a study published in Antimicrobial Agents and Chemotherapy, the Candida mortality rate can be reduced to 11% with the initiation of targeted therapy within 12 hours of presentation of symptoms.
+According to a study published in Antimicrobial Agents and Chemotherapy, Candida mortality rate can be reduced to 11% with the initiation of targeted therapy within 12 hours of presentation of symptoms.
 Additionally, a typical patient with a Candida infection averages 40 days in the hospital, including nine days in intensive care, resulting in an average cost per hospital stay of more than \$130,000 per patient.
 In a study published in the American Journal of Respiratory and Critical Care Medicine, providing targeted antifungal therapy within 24 hours of the presentation of symptoms decreased the length of hospital stay by approximately ten days and decreased the average cost of care by approximately \$30,000 per patient.
-Furthermore, in April 2015, Future Microbiology published the results of IMS Health's T2Candida economic study demonstrating that an average hospital admitting 5,100 patients at risk for Candida infections could save \$1,148 per patient tested with T2Candida, resulting in annual potential savings of approximately \$5.8 million due to decreased hospital stays, anti-fungal utilization and mortality rates.
-The economic study further showed T2Candida can potentially reduce the costs of care by \$26,887 for a Candida patient and that rapid detection of Candida reduces patient deaths by 60.6%.
-Most recently, results from a data analysis of T2Candida for the detection and monitoring of Candida infection and sepsis were published comparing aggregated results from the use of T2Candida to blood culture-based diagnostics for the detection of invasive candidiasis and candidemia.
-The analysis included samples acquired from m
+Furthermore, in April 2015, Future Microbiology published the results of an economic study regarding the use of T2Candida conducted by IMS Health, a healthcare economics agency.
+In that economic study, IMS Health demonstrated that an average hospital stays for patients, reduction in use of antifungal drugs, and other associated savings.
+The economic study further showed T2Candida can potentially reduce the costs of care by \$26,887 per Candida patient and that rapid detection of Candida reduces patient deaths by 60.6%.
+Most recently, results from a data analysis of T2Candida for the detection of Candida to blood culture-based diagnostics for the detection of invasive candidiais and candidemia.
+The analysis included samples acquired from more than 1,900 patients.
+Out of 55 prospective patient cases that were tested with T2Candida and blood culture.
+Based on this data, the Company expanded the T2Candid